 The laboratory has a sliding window that opens into the exhibit gallery, allowing museum visitors to talk directly to people working in the lab.

-Volunteer in the lab!
+Volunteer in the lab or collections!

 Our available projects vary depending on what our fieldwork has recently uncovered, and your personal interest and ability.

 Projects range from simple scrubbing away of mud with a toothbrush, to fine preparation of delicate fossils using more technical tools.
 For people who don't like getting their hands dirty, we have many dinosaur bone "jigsaws" - broken specimens that need to be pieced back together by a jigsaw fanatic!